POLSEAN/XTDML/README.md

 Chernozhukov, V., Chetverikov, D., Demirer, M., Duflo, E., Hansen, C., Newey, W., and Robins, J. (2018).
 Double/debiased machine learning for treatment and structural parameters. *The Econometrics Journal*, 21(1):C1–C68.

 Clarke, P. and Polselli, A. (2023).
-Double machine learning for static panel models with fixed effects. *arXiv preprint arXiv:2312.08174*.
+Double machine learning for static panel models with fixed effects. *arXiv preprint arXiv:2312.08174*. (forthcoming at *The Econometrics Journal*)

 Mundlak, Y. (1978).
 On the pooling of time series and cross section data. *Econometrica*, pages 69–85.